M-watermelon/Astro-Blog/src/pages/posts/upcoming.md

     ```

 - [ ] Add an image carousel of my microscope slides (could be a way to make the site more interactive)
-- [ ] Responsive web-design!!
-I need to make this site mobile friendly
+- [X] Responsive web-design!!
+I need to make this site mobile friendly (somewhat done Dec 2025)

 ## Hopeful goals:
 - [ ] Figure out ways to make the site interactive